rockwoodc/employee-tracker/README.md

 # employee-tracker
 ## By Christian Rockwood

+This appication was created to meet the following expectations:

 GIVEN a command-line application that accepts user input WHEN I start the application
 THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role